Palcheen02/Automated-OSINT-Entity-Resolution-and-Identity-Disambiguation-Engine-/README.md

 * **Identity Disambiguation Scoring:** Computes a 0-100 confidence score based on known seed data.
 * **Automated Evidence Exporting:** Generates hard-copy `.txt` intelligence reports for case files.

-*Note: This is a Proof of Concept (PoC) built for law enforcement research presentations.*